frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 He was sharing a cell with a pickpocket.
 He thought, if God has placed me here in this prison cell with this pickpocket, He must want me to evangelize the pickpocket.
 He began to give doctrine classes to the pickpocket and the pickpocket was very impressed.

-He\'d never heard such beautiful things before about truth, about beauty, about love, about being happy in the world, the Ten Commandments, about the meaning and purpose of life.
+He'd never heard such beautiful things before about truth, about beauty, about love, about being happy in the world, the Ten Commandments, about the meaning and purpose of life.

 He felt that he should reciprocate in some way for such a great gift this man had given to him.
 But the only thing that he knew how to do was pickpocket.
 He gave classes in pickpocketing to the other man.